zethon/ttvg/docs/scenes-dev.md

 ### Background Image

-**NOTE** - Currently the `Scene` class only has support for a fixed viewport.
-The functionality on the Tucson map which moves the camera with the player is specific to the `Opening` class.
-This functionality will soon be moved into `Scene` and supported through configuration.

 The background image used for a scene is defined by the scene's name.
 All background images must have the ".png" extension and exist in the "resources/maps" folder.
 For example, our "PoliceStation" scene has a background image named `resources/maps/PoliceStation.png`.

 The background for each scene can have a custom scaling.
 It is also with the background settings that the tilesize for the scene is defined.
+(Note: even though custom scaling is supported, 16x16 is used nearly exclusively.)

 Example: